One Hundred Men and a Girl: Background

 "Everybody said you can't top Three Smart Girls", said Pasternak years later.
 "I said you can top anything as long as you're honest, you don't fool yourself, you get the right subject and you create a public taste for it."

 The film was originally called 120 Men and One Girl and was announced in December 1936.
 It was based on an original story and screenplay by Hans Kraly.

 Leopold Stokowski was, at the time of the film's release, co-conductor of the Philadelphia Orchestra with Eugene Ormandy.
 Political and artistic differences with the orchestra's board had already led Stokowski to allow Ormandy to assume a greater leadership role at the orchestra and eventually would lead Stokowski to break with the orchestra entirely.
 This might explain why the city in which the film is set, and by extension Stokowski's "regular" orchestra, is never positively identified in the film.
 The music was recorded in multi-channel stereophonic sound but released in monaural sound; three years later Stokowski and the Philadelphia Orchestra appeared in the first feature film to be presented in stereo, Fantasia.
 Jane Barlow, ballerina and a student of Nijinska, was a body double for Deanna Durbin in this film.

 Casting Stokowski was reportedly Durbin's idea.
-Stokowski signed to make the film in February 1937.
-His fee was reportedly $80,000.
-Paramount objected saying they had signed a contract with the conductor but it turned out this was only verbal.
+Stokowski signed with Universal to make the film in February 1937, reportedly for $80,000.
+Paramount objected, insisting they had an exclusive contract with the conductor, but it was at tht time only verbal; Stokowski was permitted to complete this film for Universal, and his contract with Paramount was soon executed.
 Filming started in March.